API-Skeletons/zf-doctrine-graphql/README.md

 { artist ( filter: { id:2 } ) { performance( filter: { year_distinct: true year_sort: "asc" } ) { year } } }
 ```

 All filters are AND filters.
+For OR support use multiple aliases queries and aggregate them.
 TODO:  Add `orx` and `andx` support